madm234/Mapas/README.md

 Merely started in the mid of April, I already started collecting photos of buildings, rooms, floors from different corners of college.
 All this for creating 3D models with blender

 ### `Spline`
-I chose spline cause it's easy here to just make your model just like blender and the import it in your react code using spline react viewer tool.
+I chose spline cause it's easy here to just make your model just like blender and import it in your react code using spline react viewer tool.
+2nd and most important factor is that u don't have to learn the fng complex 3JS just to display a model in your webpage.
 Spline really got my back and I have made 80% models with spline again.
 Why again; cause blender models sucked in case of size and takes around 3-4 sec to load just 1 model at a time (I'm taking the case when internet speed is pretty good).
 Now just think of those poor connections.NIGHTMARES!!

 To solve this problem , I had to revisit every element of the imported blender model to spline and take out the abnormal one and make it again from spline.